GeoscienceAustralia/anuga_core/docs/source/evolve.rst

 DateTime: 1970-01-01 00:00:03+0000, delta t in [0.00901413, 0.00993095] (s), steps=106 (0s)
 DateTime: 1970-01-01 00:00:04+0000, delta t in [0.00863985, 0.00963487] (s), steps=109 (0s)
 DateTime: 1970-01-01 00:00:05+0000, delta t in [0.00887345, 0.00990731] (s), steps=106 (0s)

+Note that the date is 1st Jan 1970, starting at time 0:00, incrementing by 1 sec and the UTC offset is +0000 (ie the timezone is UTC).

 Domain.evolve